-The impact that shale gas will have on energy markets will vary widely from one country to the next, depending on the country’s national energy strategy, degree of import dependence, projected growth in gas demand and the cost and social acceptance of alternative and competing supply sources.
-The impact could however be transformational for the small to mid-cap independent companies that are focused on the nascent shale gas industry in Europe.
+Factor’s influencing country benefits: The impact that shale gas will have on energy markets will differ from one country to the next, depending on the country’s national energy strategy, degree of import dependence, projected growth in gas demand, and the cost and social acceptance of alternative and competing supply sources.

 The shale gas debate has become increasingly contentious, but there is no denying the economic benefit that the evolution of a shale gas industry could bring to individual countries in Europe.

 The increase in government revenues from taxes on shale activity, and private sector job creation, would be especially welcome in these times of fiscal austerity.